 As a proactive measure for strengthening financial stability and with a view to enhancepublic confidence in the robustness of the financial sector RBI has formulated a schemecalled "Protected disclosures scheme for private sector and foreign banks".

 43. FAMILIARISATION PROGRAMME:

 Pursuant to the Regulation 25(7) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Bank has to conduct a familiarization programme fornewly inducted Independent Directors and the Bank has done accordingly.
 In compliance withRegulation 46 (2) (i) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the details of the familiarisation programme conducted are disclosed inthe website of the Bank and can be viewed at http://www.lvbank.com/Independent_Directors-TnC.aspx.

 The Bank has formulated a Code of Conduct pursuant to the SEBI (Prohibition of InsiderTrading) Regulations 2015 to regulatemonitor and ensure reporting of trading by theemployees and other connected persons towards achieving compliance with the SEBIRegulations and is designed to maintain highest ethical standards of dealing in securitiesof the Bank by persons to whom it is applicable.
 The code of conduct and related policyare available in the Bank's website and can be viewed at http://www.lvbank.com/Insider_Trading.aspx

 The Statutory audit of the Bank was carried out by M/s.
 R. K. Kumar & Co CharteredAccountants Chennai whose report is annexed and forms part of this report.
-The StatutoryCentral and Branch Auditors have audited all the branches and other offices of the Bank.With regard to the observations made by the Auditors 'without qualifying' their reportdated 26.04.2017 our response to the same are furnished hereunder:
+The StatutoryCentral and Branch Auditors have audited all the branches and other offices of the Bank.The qualified opinion of the Statutory Auditors together with the basis and our responseto the same are furnished hereunder:

-Quote: "We draw attention to
+Quote: We draw attention to

 Your Directors would like to thank the shareholders and customers for their continuedgoodwill and support.
 The Board also gratefully acknowledges the guidance and co-operationreceived from the Reserve Bank of India and other regulatory and government authoritieslike SEBI NSE BSE NSDL CDSL and Department of Income Tax.